MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

     If you get an error telling you that the term "dotnet" is not recognized, complete the following:

     - On the Windows Start menu, open Windows **Settings**.
-    - In Settings, open the **Apps** tab.
+    - In Settings, open the **Apps** tab, and then select **Installed Apps**.
     - Locate **Microsoft .NET SDK 8.0.100 (x64)** in the list of installed apps.
     - To the right of Microsoft .NET SDK 8.0.100 (x64), select the ellipsis (...) and then select **Modify**.
     - To allow the app to make changes, select **Yes**.
     - On the Microsoft .NET SDK 8.0.100 window, select **Repair**.
-    - Once the repair has successfully completed, select Close.
+    - Once the repair has successfully completed, select **Close**.
-    - Close Settings.
+    - Close the Settings window.
     - Switch back to the Visual Studio Code window, and then close Visual Studio Code.
     - Re-open Visual Studio Code.
     - In the Visual Studio Code Terminal, at the command prompt, enter `dotnet --version`
+    - You should see a version number displayed.
+For example: **8.0.100**.

-1. At the terminal command prompt, to configure Git email and username, enter the following commands:
+1. At the terminal command prompt, to configure the Git email setting, use the following command:

-    ```dotnetcli
+    Enter **git config --global user.email** followed by the account email information provided in your lab environment

-    git config --global user.email <your lab email address here - for example: LabUser-12345678@labhoster.onmicrosoft.com>
+    For example: git config --global user.email LabUser-12345678@labhoster.onmicrosoft.com

+1. At the terminal command prompt, to configure Git username, use the following command:

+    Enter **git config --global user.name** followed by the account user name information provided in your lab environment

-    git config --global user.name <provide your lan username here - for example: LabUser-12345678>
+    For example: git config --global user.name LabUser-12345678
-    ```

 1. On the View menu, select Command Palette.

-1. At the command prompt, select **.NET: New Project**, select **ASP.NET Core Empty**, and then enter the following information:
+1. At the command prompt, select **.NET: New Project**, select **ASP.NET Core Empty**.

+1. Wait for resources to load, and then enter the following information:

     - In the Name the new project text box, enter **AZ2003App**
     - Accept the Default directory.